-Developments have provided various vaccines for protection against this novel virus and its heavy death toll.
-Residents of Hamilton County can take advantage of this free decision to protect themselves and their loved ones.
-Getting vaccinated is easy, simple, and safe. #ThinkAboutIt
+Developments have provided various vaccinations for protection against this novel virus and its heavy death toll.
+If you’re a resident of Hamilton County, take advantage of this free decision to protect yourself and your loved ones.
+Getting vaccinated is easy, simple, and safe. #ThinkAboutIt!

 Benefits of COVID-19 Vaccine

-According to the Centers for Disease Control (CDC), the benefits of vaccinating against COVID-19 are numerous.
-Think about it.
+According to the Centers for Disease Control (CDC), the benefits of a COVID-19 vaccination are numerous.
+Think about it:

-- COVID-19 vaccines available in the United States are safe and effective at protecting people from getting seriously ill, being hospitalized, and even dying.
+- COVID-19 vaccines available in the U.S. protect you and your loved ones from getting seriously ill, being hospitalized, and even dying.

-- Getting children and teens vaccinated against COVID-19 can help keep them from getting very sick if they do get COVID-19.
+- Children and teens vaccinated against COVID-19 can help themselves from getting sick if they get the virus.

-- Vaccinating children can also help relieve the strain on families
+- Getting children vaccinated can also help relieve the strain on families.

 - COVID-19 vaccines can offer added protection to people who have had COVID-19.
 Protection includes protection against being hospitalized from a new infection, especially as variants continue to emerge.

-- As with vaccines for other diseases, people are protected best when they stay up to date with the recommended doses and boosters when eligible.
+- As with vaccines for other diseases, you’re protected best when you stay current with the recommended doses and boosters when eligible.

 COVID-19 Vaccination and African Americans